Sabicool/Medicine/01 Disciplines/Respiratory/Presenting Complaints/Shortness of Breath, Cough and Haemopytsis.md

 	- Associated symptoms: chest pain, cough, fever, stridor, wheeze and facial oedema?
 - Other observations
 	- Vital signs
-- Does the patient have a history of [Heart Failure](01%20Disciplines/Cardiology/Conditions/Heart%20Failure.md) or [Acute Pulmonary Oedema](01%20Disciplines/Respiratory/Conditions/Acute%20Pulmonary%20Oedema.md) or of [Asthma Exacerbation](Asthma%20Exacerbation.md) or [COPD](01%20Disciplines/Respiratory/Conditions/COPD.md)?
+- Does the patient have a history of [Acute Heart Failure](Acute%20Heart%20Failure.md) or [Acute Pulmonary Oedema](01%20Disciplines/Respiratory/Conditions/Acute%20Pulmonary%20Oedema.md) or of [Asthma Exacerbation](Asthma%20Exacerbation.md) or [COPD](01%20Disciplines/Respiratory/Conditions/COPD.md)?
 - Does the patient have massive haemoptysis ⇒immediate review
 ## Instructions over the phone
 - Ask for measurement of the oxygen saturation by non-invasive pulse oximetry